-SUMMARY-Makes various changes to provisions relating to education.
-(BDR 34-841)
+SUMMARY-Revises provisions governing education.
+(BDR 34-205)

 FISCAL NOTE: Effect on Local Government: May have Fiscal Impact.
 Effect on the State: Yes.

 EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.